 Under FAA rules, the main SCU campus is in controlled airspace due to the close proximity of the airport.
 Flights may only occur with FAA permission.

-In 2016 and 2017, the FAA clarified the rules regarding drones and their usage by entities like Santa Clara University.
-The rules are clear: no use of drones for faculty research, no selling photos or videos taken from a drone, no using a drone to provide contract services such as wedding photography, photography of the campus, photography of campus roofing and for other inspections.
+- Using a drone to provide contract services such as wedding photography, photography of the campus, photography of campus roofing and for other inspections.

 The only allowable use of drones at SCU is for educational purposes.

 Students can learn how to design, construct and operate drones as a component of their coursework such as in connection with science, technology, engineering, film or photography courses.